 For each CO line to which the DIL distribution is set, different DIL destinations can be programmed depending on the time mode (day/lunch/break/night).
 Generally, DIL distribution is used for CO line calls from analog CO lines.
 Tenant number and VPS trunk (CO line) group number can also be programmed for each CO line.

-Indicates the slot position of each CO line card (reference only).
+Indicates the CO line card type (reference only).